ConorMurphy21/ConnectionsData/README.md

 This is a much improved Command Line Interface for the New York Times connections game!!!
 There are 4 groups of 4 words, and the objective is to find each of the 4 groups!

 ![img.png](basic_demo.png)

+## Cheating
+Cheating will be taken very seriously!!!
+This program includes a kernel level anti-cheat software that will monitor any network traffic, all connected displays, and all connected microphones and cameras.
+Does this seem dangerous for such a simple game?
+No!
+Cheaters is the enemy, anything to stop them!
+All games will also be monitored for statistical outliers. **Anyone suspected of cheating will be banned and sent straight to jail!**

 ## Installation